 The College will provide for adequate, reliable, and impartial investigation of complaints.

-The burden is on the College-not on the parties-to conduct an investigation that gathers sufficient evidence to determine whether sex-based harassment occurred.
+The burden is on the College-not on the parties-to conduct an investigation that gathers sufficient evidence to determine whether sex discrimination or sex-based harassment occurred.